booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 ### Practice - Distribute with intent

 #### Distribution can work
 Colocation isn't always possible.
 For lots of different reasons, we may lean to distributed teams: availability of talent, cost, client geographies, and so-on.
 We might be fully distributed, or just have a few team members in satellite locations.
 When we are distributed, we have to put in extra effort to stay communicative and engaged with each other, and every common team meeting requires more work from the facilitators -- planning meetings, standups, retrospectives... distribution complicates how we collaborate for all of them.
 Clearly, technology plays a role here, to keep us together -- tools like chat, video, electronic whiteboards.
-If your team is distrubted, you need to approach this intentionally -- fewer good things will happen by accident than what we see with colocated team.s We have a few tips that can help distributed teams:
+If your team is distributed, you need to approach this intentionally -- fewer good things will happen by accident than what we see with colocated team.s We have a few tips that can help distributed teams:

 1. Use video: Make sure each team member, regardless of location, has a camera, and create a virtual team-room by having everyone on-camera all the time.
 This way, when speaking on the phone, or chatting via IM, we still get to see facial expressions.
 2. Get off email: Consider banning email for communication inside your team.
 Emails are easy to lose, and waiting for email responses slows teams down.
 Use the phone more, and get a persistent chat room tool for your team.
-3. Facilitate from the lowest-bandwidth perspective: If you need to lead a meeting, and four people will be in a conference room together, and two will be attending via Skype, then the facilitator should get on Skype and conduct the meeting from another room, teating each person is remote.
+3. Facilitate from the lowest-bandwidth perspective: If you need to lead a meeting, and four people will be in a conference room together, and two will be attending via Skype, then the facilitator should get on Skype and conduct the meeting from another room, treating each person as remote.
 This ensures no one is overlooked.
 4. Talk about it: There's no substitute for regularly asking each other how things are going, and if we can improve.
 As time goes you, you'll need different rhythms, different tools, or just need to express what's frustrating you about the way we work.
 Create space for those conversations.
 Distribution can be tough, but there are many teams that do it well, and it unlocks a certain freedom that those team members really enjoy.